RPG Errata: Darkest Days, and Random Difficulty

 In the Skill Checks section of the rulebook, Darkest Days tells the GM to roll a die or two every time a player wants to undertake a task.
 If the players are level 1-5, for example, the GM rolls 1d20-1d6. whatever the result is, that’s the TN for the task.

 This might seem odd to those of a more deterministic view of GMing.
 After all, the average of 1d20-1d6 is 7, but it’s still a spread of 1 to 19. what if the player is trying to do something particularly hard?
-What if the dice decide a run-down wall is harder to climb than the gate is to pick?
+What if the dice decide a run-down wall is harder to climb than the steel gate is to pick?

 Give it a moment of thought, however, and you’ll hear the echoes of my post on dice narratives.
 What if the dice say an easy wall is too hard for the thief who rolled a 1?
 What if the nearly impossible puzzle is solved by a lucky roll from the barbarian?
 Dice already wrest control of the narrative away from us, so why not subject the GM to the same forces?